Different types of attribution

 Unified Marketing Measurement

-For clients that have sufficient data, the Unified Marketing Measurement model will be available.
-Unified Marketing Measurement (UMM) leverages both Marketing Mix Modeling (MMM) and Multi-Touch Attribution (MTA) methodologies, combining their unique advantages through the power of Machine Learning (ML) and Deep Learning (DL) technologies.
-In essence, UMM models if impressions have an effect on the starting of sessions via other channels (direct, Organic, Google, e-mail) if the model sees a significant effect part of the attribution value is distributed to impressions.
+For clients who have sufficient data, the Unified Marketing Measurement model will be available.
+Unified Marketing Measurement (UMM) leverages both Marketing Mix Modelling (MMM) and Multi-Touch Attribution (MTA) methodologies, combining their unique advantages through the power of Machine Learning (ML) and Deep Learning (DL) technologies.
+In essence, UMM models if impressions affect the starting of sessions via other channels (direct, Organic, Google, e-mail) if the model sees a significant effect, part of the attribution value is distributed to impressions.

 Unified Marketing Measurement will become available if all the following thresholds are met: